dcppc/centillion/docs/api_all.md

 to set up a bot account for this purpose).

-Once you log in as that user, it will create `credentials.json`, and the Google Drive re-indexing procedure should not have any problems autheticating using that file.
+Once you log in as that user, it will create `credentials.json`, and the Google Drive re-indexing procedure should not have any problems authenticating using that file.

 `credentials.json` must be present in the same directory as the program being run.